ivs-kuleuven/platosim3/docs/source/MainPage.md

 @section installation Installation

-The PlatoSim3 software is being distributed via <a href="https://github.com/IvS-KULeuven/PlatoSim3">GitHub</a> (see screenshot below).
+The PlatoSim3 software is being distributed via <a href="https://github.com/IvS-KULeuven/PlatoSim3">GitHub</a> (see screenshot below), so you'll be needing a (free) <a href="https://github.com/join">GitHub account</a>.
+As the PlatoSim3 repository is kept private for now, access must be granted by the PlatoSim3 team explicitly.

-If you are interested in contributing to the software, you must <code>fork</code> PlatoSim3.
-If you are only interested in using it, it suffices to download the ZIP-file.
+If you are interested in contributing to the software, you must <code>fork</code> PlatoSim3, using  the GitHub web interface.
+Just press the <code>"Fork"</code> button on the GitHub web interface (see Fig. 1).

+If you are only interested in using PlatoSim3, it suffices to download the ZIP file, by pressing the <code>"Download ZIP"</code> button in the GitHub web interface (see Fig. 1).
+If you want to be able to update the software, it is better to <code>clone</code> PlatoSim3 by executing the following command:

+\code git clone https://github.com/IvS-KULeuven/PlatoSim3.git .\endcode

+You can then update the software by executing the command

+\code git pull origin master \endcode

+in the directory in which you installed PlatoSim3.

+However, this will only work smoothly if you did not change any of the PlatoSim3 files or added files to the PlatoSim3 folders.
+The only exception is the <code>/inputfiles</code> folder, where you can add files but should not change the original files.
+We recommend that you copy the <code>inputfile.yaml</code> file to your own version.

 At a later stage, releases will be distributed.

-@image html /images/gitHub.png ""
+@image html /images/gitHub.png "Figure 1: Screenshot of the GitHub web interface."

-After you have downloaded the Plato Simulator code, you must first take care of the dependencies before you can actually build and run the Plato Simulator.
-The next sub-sections describe the requirements and the procedures to install the dependencies and to build the Plato Simulator code.
+After you have downloaded the PlatoSim3 code, you must first take care of the dependencies before you can actually build and run the Plato Simulator.
+The next sub-sections describe the requirements and the procedures to install the dependencies and to build the PlatoSim3 code.